 International Students Health Requirements

 Welcome to the University of New Haven.
 The University's Student Health Center, powered by Yale New Haven Health, is one of many free services available to students.
 Please know that we are here to help you be healthy and successful while you are a student here.
 To help you prepare for arrival we provide this important information:

 Universities in the United States are required to secure documents from all full-time students.
 Additionally, the state of Connecticut requires all universities to maintain certain health standards.
-A current physical examination (within 1 year) signed by a physician and the Health Services Medical Information Form must be submitted to the University Health Center prior to course registration and to be cleared for campus housing.
+A current health history form should be completed and submitted to the University Health Center prior to course registration and to be cleared for campus housing.

 The information provided on the form remains confidential to the University Health Center.